zf-fr/zfr-rest/README.md

 HAL, content negotiation...
 ZfrRest will never provide **all** those functionalities, so if you need them, just go with Apigility.

-The truth is that I actually don't really like Apigility's architecture, and it does not integrate *that* well with Doctrine, so that's why I've created ZfrRest.
-Its scope is much more limited (although I'd really like to add support for versioning and links), but I really think it's a nice product too.
+ZfrRest's scope is much more limited (although I'd really like to add support for versioning and links), but I really think it's a nice product too.
 So give it a try to both products, and choose the one you prefer!

 ## Documentation